lgbrownjr/ser2bt-bridge/README.md

 * A Micro USB (Pi side) to Mini USB (switch side) to connect between the raspberry pi's usb port to the switches USB-console port:  [Example](https://www.amazon.com/gp/product/B018M8YNDG/ref=ox_sc_act_title_1?smid=ATVPDKIKX0DER&psc=1)
 * Optional:  A Micro USB (pi side) to USB A female OTG Hub.
 This will permit you to connect the *bridge* to multiple *slave* devices, so you won't have to keep walking back to switch the cable back and forth.
 A good example is if you have VSS/Stack, or a FHRP pair:  [Example](https://www.amazon.com/gp/product/B01HYJLZH6/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1)
 * A case to house the pi.
 Check this [option](https://www.amazon.com/Flirc-Raspberry-Pi-Zero-Case/dp/B08837L144/ref=sr_1_11_sspa?dchild=1&keywords=raspberry+pi+zero+battery+hat&qid=1600716473&sr=8-11-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUE0V0NONk1LS0hLNEEmZW5jcnlwdGVkSWQ9QTA5ODgwMDExTzgzV1hIVUxSQVJEJmVuY3J5cHRlZEFkSWQ9QTAxMTk0NDQySzdKM0UwV1FESTdBJndpZGdldE5hbWU9c3BfbXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) out for a good example, slightly pricey, but in my opinion, worth the cost.
 Down side is that it will not work well with the *raspberry pi wh*'s.
+### Full setup:
+#### Installation of the *UPS* & *e-ink screen*:
+The addition of am e-paper screen and ups backup will allow you to continue providing power to the Pi while not being plugged into a power source, and to easily tell the status of the bridge (Pi) without having to login to check.
+#### Parts needed for this phase:
+- For Battery UPS, we have two supported options:
+  + The first option is a [ups-lite](https://www.ebay.com/itm/UPS-Lite-for-Raspberry-Pi-Zero-/352888138785).
+  + The second UPS option is a PiSugar2 which also has a built-in real time clock, and a button that can be controlled via software, but at double the cost as the &ups_lite*.
+- For status and system health updates, attach a [waveshare.2.13 e-paper](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm) display.  _Make sure it says V2_, for Version 2.
 #### Installation:
 ##### OS installation and setup:
 - insert the SD card into a different computer to perform the first few steps: